 When we examine these cavities narrowly, we find that they are actually little laboratories, in which chemical operations are constantly going on, and beautiful optical phenomena continually displaying themselves.
-Let A B D C, for example, be the summit of a crystallized cavity in topaz, S S representing the dense, N N the expansible fluid, bounded by a circular line a b c d, and V V the vacuity in the new fluid, bounded by the circle e fgh.
-If the face A B D C is placed under a compound microscope, so that light may be reflected at an angle less than that of total reflexion, and if the observer now looks through the microscope, the temperature of the room being 50°, he will see the second fluid S S shining with a very feeble reflected light, the dense fluid N N with a light perceptibly brighter, and the vacuity V V with a light of considerable brilliancy.
-The boundaries $a \ b \ c \ d$, $e \ f$ gh, are marked by a well-defined outline, and also by the concentric coloured rings of thin plates produced by the extreme thinness of each of the fluids at their edges.
+Let A B D C, for example, be the summit of a crystallized cavity in topaz, S S representing the dense, N N the expansible fluid, bounded by a circular line a b c d, and V V the vacuity in the new fluid, bounded by the circle e f g h.
+If the face A B D C is placed under a compound microscope, so that light may be reflected at an angle less than that of total reflection, and if the observer now looks through the microscope, the temperature of the room being 50°, he will see the second fluid S S shining with a vory feeble reflected light, the dense fluid N N with a light perceptibly brighter, and the vacuity V V with a light of considerable brilliancy.
+The boundaries $a \ b \ c \ d$, $e \ f \ g \ h$ are marked by a well-defined outline, and also by the concentric coloured rings of thin plates produced by the extreme thinness of each of the fluids at their edges.

-If the temperature of the room is raised slowly to 58° , a brown spot will appear at x in the centre of the vacuity V V. This spot indicates the commencement of evaporation from the expansible fluid below, and arises from the partial precipitation of the vapour in the roof of the cavity.
+If the temperature of the room is raised slowly to 58°, a brown spot will appear at x in the contre of the vacuity V V. This spot indicates the commencement of evaporation from the expansible fluid below, and arises from the partial precipitation of the vapour in the roof of the cavity.
 As the heat increases, the brown spot enlarges and becomes very dark.
 It is then succeeded by a white spot, and one or more coloured rings rise in the centre of the vacuity.
-The vapour then seems to form a drop, and all the rings disappear by retiring to the centre, but only to reappear with new lustre.
-During the application of heat, the circle efg hcontracts and dilates like the pupil of the eye.
+The vapour then seems to form a drop, and all the rings disappear by retiring to the centre. but only to reappear with new lustre.
+During the application of heat, the circle e f g h contracts and dilates like the pupil of the eye.
+When the vaporization is so feeble as to produce only a single ring of one or two tints of the second order, they vanish instantly by breathing upon the crystal, but when the slight heat of the breath reaches the fluid, it throws off fresh vapour, and the rings again appear.